ramontayag/bitsy/README.md

 # Introduction

+*Bitsy is under active development and not yet used in production.*

 Bitsy is a Bitcoin payment server that your application can talk to to create "Payment Depots" with certain characteristics.
 A "Payment Depot" is a Bitcoin address, but the Bitsy will do certain things with the money it recieves.

 # Security